 Research both the position available and the company itself.
 Really dig into the responsibilities of the available job description, and if you’re living in Bend try to visit the business’s location, too.
 It’s important to be informed and, if possible, ready to immediately start your job (give or take some in-person training).
+Learn how to write a summary to ensure that you have clear and concise details about your work that you can review later.
 This will show through in your interview, and it will help you prepare for any later steps, since some companies have you take tests or complete assignments.

 5. Practice the STAR Method

 STAR stands for Situation, Task, Action, Results.
 It’s a handy little guide for giving a real-world example of your skills.
 When an employer starts asking about your skills, always have a quick STAR story ready for them!

 Impress the employer before your interview begins.
 Create a complete online PDF with links to important sites like your LinkedIn profile, a portfolio of your work, testimonials from past employers or clients, and more.
 Include visuals, like a detailed timeline presentation, if possible, to showcase your milestone project.
 Make it a complete package that you can proudly share anywhere.

 Well, not during the interview!
 But take some time to talk to yourself during private times, so you hear the sound of your voice discussing your work life, professional skills, and so on.
 This will help you find the right pitch and a natural flow for the interview.
 Do a warm practice a bit before the interview too, so your voice is ready.

 This is even more important for virtual interviews, because you need to set up, make sure your internet connection is good, and enter a chat room.
 Give yourself plenty of time so you’re ready for any surprises.